Matthew Reeves

-Matthew Reeves (December 13, 1977 – January 27, 2022) was an American convicted murderer who was executed by the state of Alabama for the 1996 murder of Willie Johnson.
-Reeves' case generated attention due to claims he was intellectually disabled.
+Matthew Reeves (December 13, 1977 – January 27, 2022) was an American convicted murderer who was executed by the state of Alabama for the 1996 murder of Willie Johnson Jr. Reeves's case generated attention due to claims he was intellectually disabled.

 Personal life

 Reeves was born on December 13, 1977.
-He had intellectual disabilities, with an IQ score in the 60s.
+He had intellectual disabilities, with an IQ in the 60s.

 Crime

 On Wednesday, November 27, 1996, Reeves and his friends planned to rob a drug dealer.
 Reeves' car broke down in Selma, Alabama, and Willie Johnson Jr., who had a pickup truck, offered to tow their car to Reeves' house.
 Reeves rode in the bed of the truck.
 When they arrived at the house, Reeves stuck a shotgun through the cab window and shot Johnson and stole his money.
 At a party that evening, Reeves "pretended to pump a shotgun and jerk his body around mocking the way Johnson had died."
 Johnson's body was found inside his truck the following day, Thanksgiving morning.

 Reeves was arrested at a house a few hours after the murder.
 Two accomplices also involved in the crime, one of whom was his brother, were arrested a few days later.
 Both accomplices pointed the finger at Reeves and claimed he had been the shooter.